Boating Fun Can Turn Tragic

 Georgia's warm climate, Atlantic coast and network of rivers and lakes offer enticing opportunities for people who love sailing and boating.
 But when a day on a boat goes wrong, the results can be catastrophic.

 Boats do not come equipped with seat belts or other safety restraints, which can mean serious injuries in a crash.
 People who are ejected into deep water run the risk of drowning, even if they can swim.
 And the party atmosphere around recreational boating means some people refuse to take safety seriously, exposing everyone around them to accidents caused by alcohol, inexperience or bad decisions.
-Atlanta area injury attorney, Charles Scholle represents passengers, swimmers and other victims that have suffered the tragic consequences of boating accidents.

-Boating accidents can cause very serious injuries, including wrongful deaths, brain damage from oxygen deprivation, spinal injuries, burn injuries, amputation injuries and severe tissue damage.
+Boating accidents can cause very serious injuries, including wrongful death, brain damage from oxygen deprivation, spinal injuries, burn injuries, amputation injuries and severe tissue damage.
 Georgia boating accident victims who suffer injuries caused by someone else's carelessness have the right to hold that person legally responsible.
 Like victims of car wrecks in Georgia, boating accident victims can make an insurance claim to cover their injuries and medical bills -- but just like auto insurance companies, boating insurance providers do not always want to pay what they legally owe.
 A Georgia boating accident lawsuit can force these insurers to meet their legal obligations, allowing victims to collect the money they need to pay past and future medical bills and other accident-related expenses, as well as compensation for an injury, wrongful death or permanent disability.

 Boating Under the Influence

-In 2008, the Georgia Department of Natural Resources reported that boating accidents caused 62 drownings, 11 fatalities other than drowning and 86 injuries.
+In recent years, the Georgia Department of Natural Resources reported that boating accidents caused 62 drownings, 11 fatalities other than drowning and 86 injuries.
 In that year, 169 people were charged with boating while intoxicated (BUI).
 Drunk boating may not always get the same attention that drunk driving does -- but it can be just as deadly.
 Just like drivers, boat operators have a legal responsibility to take reasonable care in public waterways, and that includes staying sober as well as operating their vessels with care.

 Commercial Boating Accidents & the Jones Act

-AND RELATED ACCIDENT INJURY LAWYER
+AND RELATED ACCIDENT INJURY LAWYERS

 in Atlanta at 770-717-5100 or Toll Free at 1-866-972-5287